coderlist/coderlistgp1/README.md

 Please ensure you do not delete the projectname/public/assets/pdf and projectname/public/assets/images folders even if they are empty.

-After installation a default superadmin is created which you should use to create another super admin.
+After installation a default superadmin is created which you should use to create a verified super admin.
 You can then delete the old one once you have added and verified yourself.
-Please note that you cannot delete yourself as this could potentially leave no one with any access and would probably require resinstallation or some deft Postgres DB SQL manipulation.
+Please note that no user can delete themselves as this could potentially leave no one with any access and would probably require reinstallation or some quite deft Postgres DB SQL manipulation.

-Default super admin credentials
+Default super admin credentials:
 username: super@super.infinity
 password: root